-Vera O. recalls: “Residents took the valuables from the Jews in the cemetery after the shooting.
+Vera O.: “Residents took the Jewish victims’ valuables in the cemetery after the shooting.
 They needed these things.
-They went to the site after the departure of the perpetrators.
-I heard bursts of gunfire.
-The shootings lasted one hour.
+They went to the site after the departure of the killers.
+I heard bursts of gunfire, the shootings lasted an hour.
 After the shootings, the policemen and the Germans went back to the selsoviet because they had some things to do.”
 (Witness N°644, interviewed in Shamovo, on June 19, 2013).

-Shamovo is located 93 kilometers from Mogilev.
+Shamovo is located 93 km from Mogilev.
 Before the war, Shamovo was a Jewish village.
-There was a Jewish kolkhoz and a Yiddish school which closed in 1938.
+There was a Jewish kolkhoz and a Yiddish school, which closed in 1938.
 Most of the Jews were craftsmen or merchants.
 The German occupation began in July 1941.

-On February 2, 1942, a German unit arrived in the village in order to gather 400 Jews with the assistance of local policemen in the village’s square.
-The Jews who refused to leave their homes were shot on the ground.
+On February 2, 1942, a German unit arrived in the village in order to round up 400 Jews with the assistance of local policemen in the village’s square.
+Any Jew who refused to leave his or her home was shot on the spot.
 According to Vera O. (Witness N°644), the Jews were shot in the Jewish cemetery in a deep ditch.
-There were a lot of perpetrators this day because there were several Jews.
-When the Jews understood they would be killed, they began to scream.
-The witness remembered hearing loud bursts.
-After the shooting, some inhabitants took the Jewish valuables from the cemetery.
+There were a number of killers as the group of Jewish victims was quite large.
+When the Jews understood they were to be killed, they began to scream.
+The witness remembered hearing loud bursts of gunfire.
+After the shooting, some locals looted the Jewish valuables at the cemetery.